 Gluten-Free Suggestions!

-Just a quick note — if you are wondering what you will use for your burgers, or other sandwiches you enjoy, try any of the variety of lettuces, like Romaine, that are, actually, very low in oxalates.
+If you are wondering what you will use for your burgers, or other sandwiches you enjoy, try any of the variety of lettuces, like Romaine, that are, actually, very low in oxalates.
 A much better choice than any gluten-free bread.

-Pamela's All-Purpose Blend Flour (Artisan Blend) -- Great for pie crust!
+Pamela's All-Purpose Blend Flour (Artisan Blend)

 Schar Table Crackers and Schar Ciabatta Rolls